All About GP & J Baker6th December 2021

 A Baker Lifestyle Collection, these fabric designs are hand-block printed giving each a unique finish.
 There's also complementing woven fabric to create interior design schemes.

-Iconic GP & J Baker patterns are given a gorgeous makeover on velvet fabric.
-The wonderfully soft materials, combined with the large prints, are the best way to make a feature armchair or update a sofa.
+Iconic GP & J Baker patterns are given a makeover on velvet fabric.
+These wonderfully materials, combined with the large prints, are the best way to make feature furniture.

-Archival prints are re-designed in big bold patterns for walls with climbing florals, a statement ikat, and stunning scenery.
-A trellis pattern and herringbone in complementary colours can then continue the tones throughout a home.
+Re-designed archival prints in big bold patterns for walls with climbing florals, a statement ikat, and stunning scenery.
+A trellis and herringbone are also in complementary colours.

-Intricate embroidery and beautiful block-prints take centre stage on natural grounds.
-An elegant collection that's particularly suited to stunning drapery and traditional interiors whether in the city or the country.
+Intricate embroidery and beautiful block-prints take centre-stage on natural grounds.
+An elegant collection that's suited to drapery and traditional interiors in the city or the country.

-Earthy tones are used alongside tranquil duck egg blue to update traditional country cottage patterns on wallpaper.
-Flying ducks, plaid, and paisley join game birds, trees, dogs, and a complementing textured semi-plain.
+Earthy tones are used alongside tranquil duck egg to update traditional country cottage patterns on wallpaper.
+Flying ducks, plaid, and paisley join game birds, trees, dogs, and plains.

-Iconic designs are given new life with these printed fabrics.
-The brand's heritage is celebrated with delicate bird motifs, soft pastel florals, and classic trellis designs that are perfect for creating a feature in homes.
+Iconic designs are renewed with these printed fabrics.
+Their heritage is honoured with delicate bird motifs, soft pastel florals, and classic trellis designs, perfect features in homes.

-This collection pays homage to the patterns that travelled across The Silk Road with a long-lasting impact on Western culture.
-These designs have been re-imagined and re-worked over time creating something Western that was born in the East.
+A homage to patterns that travelled across The Silk Road with a long-lasting impact.
+These designs have been re-imagined creating something Western born in the East.

-A Baker Lifestyle range that's bursting with colour and joy.
-Vibrant tones bring this heavy embroidery to life in a celebration of Mexican culture.
-They instantly elevate windows as cheerful curtains.
+A Baker Lifestyle range that's bursting with colour for elevating windows as cheerful curtains.
+Vibrant tones bring this heavy embroidery to life in a celebration of Mexico.

-A wonderful range of woven materials, robust hand-block printed fabrics, and painstaking embroideries that are created by master craftsmen.
-They're presented in a subdued colour palette ranging from deep indigo to pale aqua and neutral tones.
+A range of weaves, robust hand-blocked fabrics, and painstaking embroideries created by master craftsmen.
+Seen in subdued colours: deep indigo, pale aqua and neutral tones.